triggermesh/docs/docs/guides/installation.md

 ## Verifying the installation

-Upon successful creation of the CRDs and successful deployment of the controller you should see two Pods running in the `triggermesh` namespace
+Upon successful creation of the CRDs and successful deployment of the controller you should see two pods running in the `triggermesh` namespace

 ```console
 $ kubectl get pods -n triggermesh